mdbytes/PenguinTours/README.md

 The site also features a video lightbox on the home page and an image lightbox option on the portfolio page.

 All our sites offer a contact page which forwards an email to the site owner with the help of an external API.

+Styling for this website was enabled by using customized Bootstrap with Sass.